 More Brick and Mortar Experiences to Come

 As people opt to shop online, it doesn’t mean that brick and mortar experiences will cease to exist.
 In fact, there are speculations that merchants will master how to combine their online product showcasing endeavors with physical store show-rooming to improve customer experiences.
 Once they know how to combine these approaches, their online retail stores will offer customers the convenience of buying items online and picking them up or returning them to their physical stores.

 In the near future, brick and mortar retailers will embrace the data tracking styles used in the e-commerce realm.
 The brick and mortar experiences in e-commerce will aim at bringing new store formats and features that digitize physical retail stores.
 Online retailers will also focus on using the modern technological advances to make physical retail stores be in line with the online stores.

 Thanks to image analysis technology, consumers can take a photo of a certain object and search for it online.
 This technology will also gain critical acclaim in e-commerce in the near future.
 Merchants who adopt this advancement in their company’s digital strategy will enable potential and existing customers to use images to shop for an exact or similar product.
 This means that language will cease to be an online shopping barrier for shoppers based in different geographical locations.

 Augmented Reality in E-commerce

 Augmented reality (AR) is gradually making its debut in the e-commerce realm.
 When adopted by merchants, the AR technology will enable consumers to visualize products or services through their mobile devices before buying them.
 Consumers will get the chance to have a look at how a product looks like before they make the purchases.
-For instance, they will see exactly how items such as bathtubs and furniture are before ordering them.
+For instance, they will see exactly how items such as bathtubs and standing desks are before ordering them.
 The AR technology will also be instrumental in reducing product returns.